10 Ethical And Sustainable Home Decor Brands For Your Eco Hub

 I love Etsy.
 Not all of their sellers are sustainable, but A LOT of them are.
 You can connect with so many local, ethical, and eco-friendly makers directly, which I simply adore.
 Etsy Reclaimed really takes it to a whole new level!

 Etsy's Ethical Sourcing and corporate responsibility

 Most of the woods are reclaimed from salvage yards, barns, and the construction industry.
 You can choose from a wide array of ethical home decor.
-You won't find mass-produced items; instead, you will find small, local shop owners that you can connect with.
+You won't find mass-produced items; instead, you will find small, local shop owners that whom you can connect.

 Rusted Nail Designs make some of the most beautiful and unique wood items for your home, all made from reclaimed and recycled wood products.
 They source everything locally and most of the time it's discarded waste.
 By using reclaimed wood they are preserving our forests by reducing the need for new wood.

 Boho Pillow Canada makes pillows out of reclaimed designer fabric samples that would have otherwise gone to landfills.

 The biggest piece of advice when shopping at Etsy is to connect with the seller.
 Most offer lots of info, but if you are ever unsure, I'd reach out directly.